yugabyte/yugabyte-db/docs/content/enterprise-edition/admin.md

 ### Public cloud

-If you plan to create YugaByte clusters on public cloud providers such as Amazon Web Services (AWS) or Google Cloud Platform (GCP), all you need to provide on YugaWare UI is your cloud provider credentials.
+If you plan to run YugaByte nodes on public cloud providers such as Amazon Web Services (AWS) or Google Cloud Platform (GCP), all you need to provide on YugaWare UI is your cloud provider credentials.
 YugaWare will use those credentials to automatically provision and de-provision instances that run YugaByte.
 An 'instance' for YugaByte includes a compute instance as well as local or remote disk storage attached to the compute instance.

 If you are using AWS, you will also need to share your AWS Account ID with YugaByte Support so that we can make our YugaByte base AMI accessible to your account.
 You can find your AWS Account ID at the top of the [AWS My Account](https://console.aws.amazon.com/billing/home?#/account) page.